toolleeo/cli-apps/README.md

 * [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
-* [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
-Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [Nota](https://kary.us/nota/) - Terminal calculator with rich notation.
 * [pbgopy](https://github.com/nakabonne/pbgopy) - Copy and paste between devices.
 * [pdd](https://github.com/jarun/pdd) - Tiny date, time diff calculator.